opensafely/documentation/docs/codelist-creation.md

 The general workflow for creating codelists is as follows:

-1. Search [codelists.opensafely.org](https://codelists.opensafely.org) for codelists that meet or nearly meet your requirements and make sure that one doesn't already exist.
+1. Search [OpenCodelists](https://codelists.opensafely.org) for codelists that meet or nearly meet your requirements and make sure that one doesn't already exist.
-1. If you need to build a new codelist [sign up for an account on codelists.opensafely.org](https://codelists.opensafely.org/accounts/register/).
+1. If you need to build a new codelist [sign up for an account on OpenCodelists](https://codelists.opensafely.org/accounts/register/).
 1. Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development).
 1. Decide your key terms to search for codes.
 Good source of key words might be a previous codelist, clinicians or experts in the field and previous research papers.
-1. When logged into [Codelist Builder](https://codelists.opensafely.org/accounts/login/)  click "my codelists" and then "create new codelist".
+1. When logged into [OpenCodelists](https://codelists.opensafely.org/accounts/login/)  click "my codelists" and then "create new codelist".
 There is a short video at the [bottom of this page](#medvid) on how to use the builder to develop a medication codelist.
 1. Add/remove terms to your codelists to end up with a list.
 1. Save the list as a draft and share the link to your the GitHub issue.
 1. Discuss as a group in the issue your decisions, and the reason for including or excluding different codes.
 Finalise a list as a group (i.e. at least 2).
 Detailed reasons are helpful in this issue for referencing in the future.
 1. Once agreed, obtain sign-off.
-1. Clicking "Save changes" makes the codelist available on [codelists.opensafely.org](https://codelists.opensafely.org).
+1. Clicking "Save changes" makes the codelist available on [OpenCodelists](https://codelists.opensafely.org).
 Summarise your discussion briefly for the metadata, and reference the issue on the website for more details.
 This will initially be a draft.
 When ready, publish it.
 1. Close the issue on the [codelist-development repo](https://github.com/opensafely/codelist-development).
 1. Import the codelist for use in your study definition.